 Semi-Dwarf on Colt rootstock with at least 3 different varieties.

-Chill hours: 500-700
+- Chill hours: 600-700

-Harvest: May 10 - June 15
+- Harvest: May 10 - June 15

-Looks: Three dark red skinned and one yellow blushed with red.
+- Looks: Three dark red skinned and one yellow blushed with red.

-Personality: All have superb sweet flavor.
+- Personality: All have superb sweet flavor.

-Facts of note: Favorite in colder regions.
+- Facts of note: Favorite in colder regions.

-Includes one very cold hardy variety, a heavy producer, and two flavor favorites.
+- Includes one very cold hardy variety, a heavy producer, and two flavor favorites.

-Pollination: All varieties are pollinated by another on the tree.
+- Pollination: All varieties are pollinated by another on the tree.

 Enjoy three different fruits or varieties on one tree!
 Multi-grafted trees have three different varieties grafted onto one rootstock so you can enjoy more variety and extended harvests in one-third the space.
 Cherries are a practical fruit for home orchards where climate and soil conditions are suitable.
 Once established, they require little maintenance and are reliable producers.
 They are best adapted to areas where summers are moderately cool.
 The trees dislike high humidity.
 They are usually the last fruit to bloom and first to ripen.
 Most varieties require a pollenizer.
 Sweet cherries can reach 25-30 feet tall in deep soils.
 Sensitive to wet, tight soils.
 Susceptible to birds, brown rot, and bacterial canker.
 The trees are 2 years old and you can expect to harvest 4th or 5th year.
-On Mazzard rootstock which is vigorous, more tolerant of wet soils than Mahaleb (but good drainage still required).
+On Colt rootstock which is vigorous, more tolerant of wet soils than Mahaleb (but good drainage still required).
 Resistant to root-knot nematodes and oak-root fungus.
 Standard trees reach 30'-40' unpruned.
 By pruning, you can keep your tree to any size.

 Check out our Fruit Tree Harvest Chart to plan for successive harvests.